 This is an exciting time for the neurological community in Scotland.
-We have Scotland’s first Neurological Action plan soon to be published and new standards for neurological care.
+Scotland’s first five year plan for neurological conditions - Neurological Care and Support in Scotland: A Framework for Action 2020 - 2025 - was published in December 2019.
+There is a detailed implementation plan to follow in early 2020, and there are new standards for neurological care in Scotland.
 Read on for more information.

 The Neurological Alliance of Scotland and our member organisations are making sure that the voices and experiences of people living with neurological conditions are heard.

 Scottish Government and health and social care bodies